StevenBlack/hosts/readme_template.md

 The best way to get new domains included is to submit an issue to any of the data providers whose home pages are [listed here](https://github.com/StevenBlack/hosts#sources-of-hosts-data-unified-in-this-variant).
 This is best because once you submit new domains, they will be curated and updated by the dedicated folks who maintain these sources.

-### Option 2: add your domains to Steven Black's personal data file
+### Option 2: Fork this repository, add your domains to Steven Black's personal data file, and submit a pull request

 Fork this hosts this repo and add your links to [https://github.com/StevenBlack/hosts/blob/master/data/StevenBlack/hosts](https://github.com/StevenBlack/hosts/blob/master/data/StevenBlack/hosts).